-Plaque (fatty deposits) build up in your arteries is called atherosclerosis.
-These deposits are made up of cholesterol, fatty substances, cellular waste products, calcium and fibrin (a clotting material in the blood).
+Plaque buildup, or fatty deposits, in your arteries is called atherosclerosis.
+These deposits are made up of cholesterol, fatty substances, cellular waste products, calcium and fibrin, a clotting material in the blood.
 Atherosclerosis is a type of arteriosclerosis.
-Arteriosclerosis means hardening (sclerosis) of the arteries.
+Arteriosclerosis means hardening of the arteries.

 As plaque builds up, the wall of the blood vessel thickens.
 This narrows the channel within the artery – reducing blood flow.
 That lessens the amount of oxygen and other nutrients reaching the body.

 Where plaque develops, and the type of artery affected, varies with each person.
-Plaque may partially or totally block blood flow through large- or medium-sized arteries in the heart, brain, pelvis, legs, arms or kidneys.
+Plaque may partially or totally block blood flow through large- or medium-sized arteries anywhere in the body, including in the heart, brain, pelvis, legs, arms or kidneys.
 This can lead to conditions such as: